The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Khalil Husari, M.D., is a neurologist with expertise in epilepsy, electroencephalography (EEG), and neurophysiology.
 He specializes in treating patients with seizures and epilepsy, presurgical evaluation for and the management of drug-resistant epilepsy, and the acute and chronic management of patients with status epilepticus.
 Additionally, he specializes in intraoperative neuromonitoring and is the director of the Intraoperative Neurophysiological Monitoring (IONM) Unit.
 Dr. Husari earned his medical degree from the University of Jordan School of Medicine, then completed his residency in neurology at the University of Texas Southwestern Medical Center, where he served as a chief resident during his final year.
 Dr. Husari continued his training as an epilepsy fellow at the Johns Hopkins University School of Medicine.
 Dr. Husari is rated as an Experienced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-His top areas of expertise are Seizures, Status Epilepticus, Epilepsy, Generalized Tonic-Clonic Seizure, and Osteotomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Status Epilepticus, Epilepsy, Generalized Tonic-Clonic Seizure, and Osteotomy.
+Dr. Husari is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Infant Epilepsy with Migrant Focal Crisis